 In the Spotlight

 These countries have the greatest development challenges and are eligible to receive very low interest loans and grants.
-ADB currently has 29 ADF countries, including 17 countries which have access to only ADF funding from ADB.
+ADB currently has 27 concessional assistance (CA) countries, including 17 countries which have access to only CA funding from ADB.